noahbliss/mortar/README.md

 !=in progress

 ## What is it?

+TL;DR virtually all Linux distributions are critically vulnerable to physical bootloader attacks and potential disk key interception.
+Mortar fixes that.

 Mortar is an attempt to take the headache and fragmented processes out of joining Secureboot, TPM keys, and LUKS.

 **Through the "Mortar Model" everything on disk that is used is either encrypted, signed, or hashed.** The TPM is used to effectively whitelist certain boot states.
 Disks are automatically unlocked once the boot sequence has been validated.
 This makes full-disk encryption dramatically more convenient for end-users and viable on servers (as they can automatically unlock on reboot).